Windore/mtc/README.md

 Note that the server path needs to exist as the app doesn't create it automatically.
 Also sync currently only supports password based authentication (as that is currently what I need).

 First time syncing with a server requires using the following command.
-It is also required when mtc has had a major update.
+It is also usually required when mtc has had a major update.

 ```
 mtc sync overwrite